Miksel90/Miksel90/README.md

 ## About me

-🔭 I am a Front End Developer (student) & former teacher located in Nesoddtangen, outside Oslo, Norway.
+🔭 I am a former teacher gone developer,  located in Nesoddtangen, outside Oslo, Norway.

 🌱 I decided to leave my job as a teacher after 8 years to pursue a new path in life.
 Currently finished my proffesional degree in front-end development at Noroff with straigh A`s- I am now looking for a job to continue my journey within web-development, Ux/UI and design.
 I started studying in August 2022.